GiridharPalivela09/AI_Agent/README.md

 **Agentic AI** is a lightweight, language-agnostic interface to IBM’s Granite AI services.
 It allows users to:

-- 🔍 Input custom research queries or documents
+- 🔍 Input custom user(Farmer) queries or inputs.
 - 🧠 Generate summaries, insights, or responses using agentic behavior
 - ⚙️ Run via Python, Java, Node.js, Scala, or Shell
 - 🔐 Use secure, token-based authentication with IBM Cloud